jai-imageio/jai-imageio-core/README.md

 [Github Pull Request](https://github.com/jai-imageio/jai-imageio-core/pulls)
 with any suggested improvements.

-You can also look at and raise an [issue](https://github.com/jai-imageio/jai-imageio-core/issues) - your stacktrace might still be of use to someone else.
+You can also raise an [issue](https://github.com/jai-imageio/jai-imageio-core/issues) - your stacktrace might still be of use to someone else.